abilian/lab.abilian.com/docs/Tech/Architecture & Design/Adaptive Object Model.md

 - **Meta-Model**: This defines the types of building blocks available in the system.
 - **Model Interpreter**: This component interprets the meta-model and provides mechanisms to execute based on the model definitions.
-- **Tools for Configuration**: These tools allow domain experts to alter the meta-model without needing to delve into the program's codebase.
+- **Tools for Configuration**: These tools allow domain experts to alter the meta-model without needing to deep dive into the program's codebase.

 ### Dynamic Configuration and Domain Expert Involvement